Port Vila: Languages

 Port Vila is home to many languages, reflecting the country's high linguistic diversity.

 The capital city's daily lingua franca is Bislama, but English and French are also widely spoken.
+As of the 2020 census, 90.0% of the population were literate in English, and 47.0% in French.

-Among Vanuatu's 100 indigenous languages, many are spoken in the capital, as people from rural areas come to live in the city, either temporarily or permanently.
+Among Vanuatu's 138 indigenous languages, many are spoken in the capital, as people from rural areas come to live in the city, either temporarily or permanently.
+According to the 2020 census, 79.1% of the capital's population could read, and 76.9% could write, in an indigenous language.

 Religion

 Christianity is the predominant religion across Vanuatu, followed by more than 90% of the population.
 The largest denomination is the Presbyterian Church in Vanuatu, followed by one-third of the population.
 Roman Catholicism and the Church of Melanesia are also common, each about 15%.
 Cathédrale du Sacré-Cœur is a modern Roman Catholic cathedral in Port Vila.
 The seat of the Diocese of Port Vila, the church is dedicated to the Sacred Heart of Jesus.
-On October 5, 2020, The Church of Jesus Christ of Latter-Day Saints announced plans to construct a temple in the city, and the Baháʼí Faith community is also established in Port Vila.
+On 5 October 2020, The Church of Jesus Christ of Latter-Day Saints announced plans to construct a temple in the city, and the Baháʼí Faith community is also established in Port Vila.